giuliamml/data-journal.github.io/pages/nginx-scripting.md

 ```

 `auth.lua` checks if the authentication token is valid using the function `isvalid.lua`.
-It returns 401 if the token is invalid, or, redirects the user to `/` after setting the cookie, otherwise.
+It returns 401 if the token is invalid, otherwise, redirects the user to `/` after setting the cookie.

 ```
 -- auth.lua